Eclipse-SDV-Hackathon-Chapter-Three/ArBytesMoral/compute/README.md

 ### CARLA Provider

 The **CARLA Provider** demonstrates a practical bridge between CARLA and KUKSA Databroker (on the same or different machines).
 The Provider connects to a CARLA simulator, starts a Traffic Manager and spawns a vehicle with an autopilot driving it.
 Moreover it gently changes the weather over time.
 It reads back the wetness and pusblishes it to KUKSA Databroker as VSS conform value.

+Further details can be found in the related README.md.